 Cathay Pacific’s Asia Miles program is a partner with American Express Membership Rewards, Citibank Rewards, ANZ Rewards and Westpac Altitude Rewards.

-If the majority of your points come from credit card spend, then an Asia Miles redemption can be a useful option instead of using Qantas Points.
+If the majority of your points come from credit card spend, then an Asia Miles redemption can be a useful alternative to using Qantas Points, especially since the number of Qantas Points needed for Premium Economy, Business Class and First Class redemptions increased drastically earlier in 2019.

-You’ll have access to all the same oneworld airline partners as Qantas (including Qantas), but with different pricing and redemption mechanics – and there are some decent deals to be had by looking beyond Qantas Frequent Flyer.
+You will have access to all the same oneworld airline partners as Qantas (including Qantas) with Asia Miles, but with different pricing and redemption mechanics – and there are some decent deals to be had by looking beyond Qantas Frequent Flyer.

 Redeeming Asia Miles to the USA – available airlines and routes